ylcd/JSONdb/README.md

 - Download this repo ( will be adding code to PyPi soon )
 - Extract in your projects directory, remove the example project files and folder
 - Set up your settings.py file to your liking
-- import the modules and it's ready for use.
+- import JSONdb
+- Ready to use

 ## Usage example